Parable #1: New Cloth on an Old Coat:

 HaShem refused to do a retry on Israel’s perfectly living up to all of His Torah.

 Rather, the Holy One wanted to remarry Israel under the chuppah (the covering and protection) of His own righteous works.
 In the new covenant the HaShem expected all Israel to become dependent on the redemptive ministry of M’shicho (His Messiah) and the righteous works of His Spirit; the works of His Spirit of Holiness.
-This way HaShem could permanently fix His marriage without having to wait (forever) for His estranged bride to earn the right to reconcile with Him and thereafter remain faithful to Him; which G-d well-knew from experience was ‘never’ going to happen.
-So what was the Messiah specifically referring to when He, as the proxy of the eternal Bridegroom, Adonai Elohei Yisrael, said:
+This way HaShem could permanently fix His marriage without having to wait (forever) for His estranged bride to earn the right to reconcile with Him and thereafter remain faithful to Him; which God well-knew from experience was ‘never’ going to happen.
+So what was the Messiah specifically referring to when He, as the proxy of the eternal Bridegroom, Adonai Elohei Yisrael (the LORD God of Israel), said:

 “No one puts a patch of unshrunk new cloth on an old garment; for the new patch from the new garment will pull away from the old garment; then both a worse tear will result and the piece from the new garment will not match the old garment.”